Selected Engagements

 The challenge

-A founder-CEO navigating a critical SaaS transition with competing priorities pulling in two directions — large hospital systems demanding one kind of product, long-standing private practice clients expecting another.
+A founder-CEO operating in an increasingly crowded healthcare SaaS space — navigating a critical transition with customer priorities pulling in opposite directions.
+Large hospital systems demanding one direction in engineering and product, long-standing private practice clients demanding another.
+A leadership team attempting to deliver both, with engineering and product near burnout.
 No shared way to decide which clients to pursue or where to focus limited engineering and product capacity.

 Our approach